ProgrammingWithRafay/Helmet-Guard-AI/README.md

 If you'd like to retrain or fine-tune the model on your own data:

 1. Prepare your YOLO formatted dataset in the `/unified_dataset` folder (update `data.yaml` accordingly).
-   *Note: The current model was trained on a robust dataset of **8,328 images**.
-Due to computational requirements, the final production model was trained using **Kaggle Cloud GPUs** for significantly accelerated processing.*
+   *Note: The current model was trained on a robust dataset of **8,358 images** (8,328 street images + 30 custom presentation environment images).
+Due to computational requirements, the final production model was fine-tuned using **Kaggle Cloud GPUs** for significantly accelerated processing to combat Domain Shift for live presentations.*
 2. Run the local training script (starts fresh from COCO-pretrained `yolo11s.pt`; caps at 60 epochs with early stopping via `patience=10`):
    ```bash
    cd ml-service